eddLai/Exoskeleton-Control-Note/documents/Simulation/CEINMS/overview of CEINMS.md

 - tendon: passive one

 factors of  fibre force
-- produce force at different lengths
+- activeproduce force at different lengths
 -